MicrosoftDocs/learn/learn-pr/azure/azure-sql-intro/includes/3-deployment-options.md

 Within the umbrella of the Azure SQL platform, there are many deployment options and choices to be made in order to tailor to your needs.
-While there are many options,to give you the flexibility to get and pay for exactly what you need.
+The options exist to give you the flexibility to get and pay for exactly what you need.
 Here, we'll cover some of the considerations when choosing various Azure SQL deployment options, as well as some of the technical specifications for each of those options.
 The deployment options discussed here include SQL Server on virtual machines, Azure SQL Managed Instance, Azure SQL Databases, Azure SQL Managed Instance pools, and Azure SQL Database elastic pools.

 :::image type="content" source="../media/3-azure-sql.png" alt-text="Azure SQL umbrella of offerings" border="false":::

 ## SQL Server on Azure Virtual Machines

-SQL Server on virtual machines is a version of SQL Server that you specify running in an Azure VM.
+SQL Server on a virtual machine is a version of SQL Server that you specify running in an Azure VM.
 It is just SQL Server, so all of your SQL Server skills should directly transfer, though Azure can help automate backups and security patches.
 SQL Server on an Azure virtual machine is referred to as Infrastructure as a Service (IaaS).
 You are responsible for updating and patching the OS and SQL Server (apart from critical SQL security patches), but you have access to the full capabilities of SQL Server.

 There are some considerations for optimally deploying and managing SQL Server on virtual machines, including: